Request a DemoLog In(877) 268-2511

 The three most common documents are RFI (Request for Information), RFP (Request for Proposal) and RFQ (Request for Qualifications or Quote).
 RFIs are often issued at the beginning of the process.
 An RFI is similar in some ways to an RFP, but is usually less rigorous and contains fewer questions.

-An RFP (Request For Proposal) is the first step in a procurement process.
+An RFP (Request For Proposals) is the first step in a procurement process.
 An organization that wants to issue an RFP assesses its needs and develops a list of criteria, which are then turned into questions.
 The questions are then compiled into a questionnaire which is sent to a group of vendors that provide the products/services that align with the buyer's needs.
 The vendors, which are sometimes called suppliers, respond to the questionnaire and return it to the buyer whereupon the vendors' answers are scored.
 Top-scoring vendors are then usually invited to negotiations or to submit specific tenders in an RFQ.

 An RFQ most commonly refers to a Request for Qualifications.
 Owners typically send an RFQ to general contractors to ask for financial, safety and other information to ensure they meet the qualifications required for tendering.
 In response, contractors usually provide a Statement of Qualifications that contains all of the necessary information.